Sigmmma/c20/src/content/h1/tags/bitmap/readme.md

 - **3D Textures**: A set of texture slices that when combined forms a texture cube.
 Used in the shader_transparent_plasma tag type.
 - **Cube maps**: A set of 6 textures that combines into a cube.
 Used for simulating reflections in shaders.
 - **Sprites**: A set of textures that have multiple sprites fitted on them.
 Used for effects and huds.
 - **Interface bitmaps**: Textures that don't have to follow the rule of needing to be power-of-two.
-Should only be used for menus.
+It should only be used for menus.

 # Format
 The format of the bitmap determines what way it will be stored, how big the bitmap file ends up being in a map file and how it ends up looking.